 Coating (sometimes referred to as finish or plating) on steel fasteners provides a number of desirable properties, including corrosion resistance.
 Different coatings also change the friction (lubricity) from that of a plain part.
 The coefficient of friction is a number that is calculated for each different coating.
 It can be calculated from torque-tension test results and part geometry.
 Coated test bolts are set up as in Figure 2.
-Torque measurements are made at specified clamp load value, generally around 75% of the yield strength.
+Torque measurements are made at a specified clamp load value, generally around 75% of the yield strength.
 This procedure is repeated a specified number of times, and the coefficient of friction is calculated from the results.
 The ability to determine a coefficient of friction for each coating is quite useful.
 This helps coating manufacturers develop and maintain products with consistent friction properties.
-End user manufacturing companies also use coefficient of friction to help determine installation torque values.
+End-user manufacturing companies also use the coefficient of friction to help determine installation torque values.

 Where We Come In

 Wilson-Garner Company does not actually perform any torque-tension testing.
 However, we have been supplying test bolts, nuts, and washers for over 35 years.
 We manufacture all of our test bolts, and we also stock test washers and test nuts.
 Many large OEMs have their own specifications for torque-tension tests that must be performed by suppliers.
 We stock parts for General Motors, Ford, Chrysler, and John Deere tests, as well as parts for tests based on ISO 16047.
 If there’s anything we might be able to help you with, by all means, let us know.